mikecao/jquery-scrollable/README.md

     $("#content").scrollable();

-By default the plugin with bound the content in a 200px by 200px box and add scrollbars if the content exceeds the bounding box.
-You can set the dimensions of the bounding box by passing in optional height and width parameters.
+For scrollbars to appear, the content must be larger than the scrollable area.
+By default the plugin will set a height and width of 200px by 200px for the scrollable area.
+You can set the dimensions of the area by passing in optional height and width parameters.

     $("#content").scrollable({ width: 640, height: 480 });

+If the content changes, simply call the plugin again and the scrollbars will adjust to the new content size.

+    $("#content").append('Adding more text.').scrollable();

 # Options